-Single premium life insurance, also referred to as paid-up life insurance, is a type of permanent life insurance which requires you to pay the entire premium amount up front.
+Single premium life insurance is sometimes referred to as paid-up life insurance.
+It is a type of permanent life insurance that requires you to pay the entire premium amount upfront.
 Once you do, the policy stays in force until your death.

 A single premium policy, like all permanent policies, has two components.

 - A guaranteed death benefit amount, which is paid out to your family when you pass away.

 - A cash value component, which accrues interest and grows in value as long as the policy stays in force.

 The only difference is that regular policies allow you to pay the premium on a monthly, quarterly, or yearly basis – depending on your convenience.

 Single premium policies require you to make a one-time lump-sum payment, which funds the policy until your death.